 The WUI Phase One Demonstration, held in August 2022, established the benefits of expanding integrations with the FEMA IPAWS system for enhancing alerting capabilities.
 To enjoy greater success in this area, FEMA and S&T could consider research into additional integration partners, such as streaming services, satellite radio, translation services, and automated systems.
 These new integrations will need diverse messages to effectively reach the intended populations.

-During the WUI Phase Two Demonstration, DHS S&T and FEMA IPAWS plan to showcase the enhanced technical readiness and maturity of current capabilities, as well as incorporate additional capabilities.
+During the WUI Phase Two Demonstration, DHS S&T and FEMA IPAWS showcased the enhanced technical readiness and maturity of current capabilities, as well as incorporate additional capabilities.
 Those capabilities include enhancements to existing technology, approaching challenges from a different angle, using unattended sensor networks, and bringing Spanish translations to the infotainment system.
 Overall, the WUI Phase Two Demonstration is a commitment to the goal shared by DHS S&T and FEMA IPAWS to continue to work collaboratively to mitigate risks that pose an economic and environmental threat to the country.